Beef Stew with Vegetables Pressure Canning Recipe

 Cut beef chuck eye roast into 1” cubes.
 Trim off any excess fat.

 In a large Dutch oven or pot, heat a small amount of oil over medium heat.
 Working in batches, brown beef, adding additional oil if needed, a small amount at a time.
 The less oil used, the better.
-When all beef is browned, return any beef from previous batches to the Dutch oven or pot and add potatoes, carrots, celery, onions, shallots, tomato paste, salt, pepper, and thyme.
+When all beef is browned, return any beef from previous batches to the Dutch oven or pot and add potatoes, carrots, celery, onions, salt, pepper, and thyme.
 Cover with beef broth and add extra water if needed to cover the beef and the other ingredients.
 Bring to a boil, stirring frequently.
 This step is not to cook the beef and vegetables, but simply get everything heated through.

 PRINT THE RECIPE CARD